Robert Roberts (American politician): Political career

 From 1882 to 1884, Roberts represented Burlington in the Vermont House of Representatives.
 While in the House, Roberts was a member of the judiciary committee and chairman of the committee on revised bills.
 From 1887 to 1889, he was Burlington's city attorney.

 From 1890 to 1892, Roberts represented Chittenden County in the Vermont Senate.
 During his Senate term, Roberts was chairman of the judiciary committee.

 In 1899 and 1900, Roberts won election as mayor of Burlington, and he served from April 1899 to April 1901.
 In 1911, he was again elected mayor, and he served until 1913.

 Death and burial

 Roberts died at his home in Burlington on February 23, 1939.
 For several years before his death, Roberts was the University of Vermont's oldest living graduate.
 Roberts's funeral took place at the Congregational church on College Street, and honorary pallbearers included Guy W. Bailey, Harland B. Howe, James Edmund Burke, Clarence H. Beecher, and John Holmes Jackson.
 Roberts was buried at Lakeview Cemetery in Burlington.

 Family

-In 1886, Roberts married Minnie Elizabeth Lyman (1861-1940).
-They were married until his death, and had no children.
+Roberts married Minnie Elizabeth Lyman on October 20, 1886.
+The couple had no children.